Constraint Induced Movement Therapy (CIMT)

-Constraint Induced Movement Therapy (CIMT) is a therapeutic rehabilitation technique designed to teach the brain to “rewire” itself following a neurological injury such as stroke, brain injury and multiple sclerosis.
+Constraint Induced Movement Therapy (CIMT) is a therapeutic rehabilitation technique designed to teach the brain to “rewire” itself following a neurological injury such as stroke, brain injury or multiple sclerosis (MS).

 Frequently, following an event in which one side of the body is affected and becomes weak, use of that extremity is significantly diminished.
 The person compensates for this deficit, and therefore does not use his or her affected limb to its capability.
 This is called “learned non-use.”

-The goal of CIMT is to prevent and reverse learned non-use by increasing the amount that limb is used for functional tasks and in everyday life.
+The goal of Constraint Induced Movement Therapy is to prevent and reverse learned non-use by increasing the amount that limb is used for functional tasks and in everyday life.
 CIMT also improves the quality of movement in that affected limb.

 How Does CIMT Work?

 CIMT forces the use of the limb affected by the neurological injury by restraining the unaffected limb.
-For example, if a stroke affected your left arm, a mitt would be placed on your right arm to force you to use your affected arm repetitively and intensely over a period of several weeks.
-Studies have shown that traditional constraint induced movement therapy demonstrated marked change in the functional use of the affected arm and maintained that significant change for over two years.
-Functional MRI studies also have shown an alteration in brain organization or function associated with a therapy-induced improvement in the rehabilitation of movement after neurological injury in humans.
+For example, if a stroke affected your left arm, a mitt would be placed on your right arm to force you to use your left arm repetitively and intensely over a period of several weeks.
+Studies have shown that traditional constraint induced movement therapy demonstrated substantial change in the use of the weak arm and maintained that change for over two years.

-- Occupational therapy three days per week for several weeks and includes specific and repetitive practice with the involved limb, while restraining the uninvolved limb.
+- CIMT occupational therapy three days per week for several weeks and includes specific and repetitive practice with the involved limb, while restraining the uninvolved limb.